Mobile on the move — making meaningful mobility applications

 Sam Hunt is the UK Director of Technology at Star and a member of the Tech London Advocates working group on Corporate Innovation.
 Sam believes innovation is the art and science of solving the problems that matter.
 His mission is to unlock innovation for the success of our clients.
 Sam brings with him 10 years of experience across corporate innovation, startup ecosystems, emerging technology, and RnD.
 Having a unique mix of business and technical knowledge, he creates and implements game-changing solutions.

-Mobility application development Rapkbapm
+Mobility application development R5cq5pb5m

 Olia Dehtiarova